 Lean and powerful brand names

 Because they’re not literal or descriptive, brandable business names are flexible.
 A business can ‘pivot’ and ‘iterate’ without having to worry about being burdened with a no-longer relevant company name.
-Brandable names are designed to be unique (or at least unusual) and memorable, so they offer all of the advantages inherent in good branding: differentiation and engagement.
+Brandable names are designed to be slightly unusual and memorable, so they offer all of the advantages inherent in good branding: differentiation and engagement.
 Needless to say the choice is huge, and there are some good brandable names, lots of mediocre ones, and many excruciatingly bad ones.
 So there's still a job to do in identifying the right name for your business.

 Businesses that invest in a brandable name early on get a ready-made brand name without the struggle and without the need to use a branding agency.
 They’re free to focus on the Build-Measure-Learn process of iteration, and can focus on developing relationships and on the creation of brand value.